European fiscal woes sink euro against dollar, yen

 The bearish U.S. data and Europe's festering fiscal woes pushed benchmark 10-year U.S. Treasury yields to record lows of 1.5326, according to Tradeweb.

 The greenback was also the beneficiary of safe-haven flows.
-Against a basket of currencies it rose to its strongest level in 21 months, reaching 83.215 before slipping back to 83.083, up 0.082 percent on the day.
+Against a basket of currencies it rose to its strongest level in 21 months, reaching 83.215 before slipping back to 83.007, just slightly negative on the day .DXY.

+However, the index looks set to close above its 100-month average, at 81.823, for the first time in almost 10 years.

 (Additional reporting by Wanfeng Zhou; Editing by Padraic Cassidy)